navara99/final-project/plan/user-stories.md

 * Apply job button make deactive (Yagnesh)
 * Organization page can see fair hosted and participated fairs
 * My organization design (Yagnesh)
-* show the fair that the organization is going to participate (not just the one that it host)